 The March 2017 Exploration Target is estimated to JORC 2012 standards.

-Resource and exploration drilling has commenced in July 2021 at the Nyungu Central and Nyungu South deposits (Figure 1).
+Resource and exploration drilling commenced in July 2021 at the Nyungu Central and Nyungu South deposits (Figure 1).
 Resource drilling at Nyungu Central will infill spacing from 200m to 100m to provide density of drilling to JORC resource standards (Figure 2).

 Figure 1.
 The Nyungu Central and Nyungu South deposits are defined by broad copper intercepts